Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 The histogram shows a sharp peak in the 98.0%–99.9% bin (586 sales, 24.9% of total), indicating that realistic pricing prevailed and many condos moved efficiently once listed correctly.
 Nearly a quarter of transactions closed at or very near full original asking—a sign of disciplined seller expectations and solid demand for properly positioned units.

 However, the pronounced left shoulder—with nearly half of sales (49.3%) below 96%—is particularly telling.
-This meaningful volume of transactions closing at 80–95% of original list highlights buyer leverage in a notable subset of cases, often tied to red flags such as high or rising HOA dues, special assessments, financing hurdles, condition issues, or over-optimistic initial pricing.
+This meaningful volume of transactions highlights buyer leverage in a notable subset of cases, often tied to red flags such as high or rising HOA dues, special assessments, financing hurdles, condition issues, or over-optimistic initial pricing.
 The thin right tail (only 11.7% at or above 100%) further confirms the scarcity of true bidding wars in the condo segment.

 Overall, the shape reflects a buyer-favored but not collapsed market: sellers still commanded close to asking in most cases when priced realistically, but the fat left shoulder underscores condo-specific frictions amplifying negotiation power and concessions.

-The following histogram shows the distribution of sales price of condo units in 2025:
+The following histogram shows the distribution of sales prices of condo units in 2025:

 The distribution of sales prices in 2025 shows a strongly right-skewed pattern, with the overwhelming majority of transactions concentrated in the mid-tier price bands that define the Portland Region condo market.